joyeecheung/node/doc/api/cli.md

 For more information, check out the [`v8.startupSnapshot` API][] documentation.

+The snapshot builder script can be either a CommonJS or an ECMAScript module.
+When [`--build-snapshot`][] is used directly, a builder script whose path ends in `.mjs` is treated as an ECMAScript module.
+Other builder scripts are treated as CommonJS.

 The snapshot currently only supports loding a single entrypoint during the snapshot building process, which can load built-in modules, but not additional user-land modules.
 Users can bundle their applications into a single script with their bundler